 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 Rock Spring Plaza and Rock Spring Court Sites

 The combined properties called Rock Spring Plaza and Rock Spring Court are bounded by Rock Spring Drive to the north, Fernwood Road to the west, Democracy Boulevard to the south and Rockledge Boulevard to the east.
 Current tenants include medical offices, insurance, real estate and financial companies.
 The four- to six-story office buildings are currently set back from the surrounding streets and serviced by surface parking and some parking garages.
 The area includes a swath of undeveloped land along Democracy Boulevard.
 Given the large size of these two properties, they could accommodate a range of scenarios that include adaptive reuse, infill and redevelopment strategies.